-Cemetery Flower Holdersadmin
+Cemetery Flower HoldersSusan

 Cemetery Flower Holders

-here are lots of different types of cemetery flower holders.
-We can start off with the a spray saddle usually used for artificial flowers and is made up of arms that attach to a headstone. and a spray or wreath are fitted into it.
-Next come vases.
+There are lots of different types of cemetery flower holders.
+We can start off with the spray saddle usually used for artificial flowers and is made up of arms that attach to a headstone. and a spray or wreath are fitted into it.
+Next, come vases.
 They also come in several types like small square ones with holes at the top to push the flower stems thru.
 Very popular are spiked funeral flower holders which can be bought with arrangements or by themselves.

 I have never met a writer who did not want to tell the ending of his story?
 I have never met a composer who deliberately left his symphony unfinished.
 However, I have met people who live their best lives and create a legacy, only to allow someone else to conclude their story.
 Isn’t it like an unfinished symphony or incomplete book?
-How can someone else justly summarize your efforts, feelings and message better than you?
+How can someone else justly summarize your efforts, feelings, and message better than you?
 They can’t.

 Funeral Pre-planning is one of the most overlooked opportunities in life.
 Many people choose not to think of their funeral because they feel, in some way, it will expedite their demise.
 Nothing could be further from the truth.
 Pre-planning does not mean you intend or want to pass tomorrow, it means you would like to give the final message when the time comes.
 It means you care enough about those left with the responsibility of your remains to give them a clear idea of your desires.
 It means you care enough about the life you are living, and those you are touching to say goodbye in your own words, style and voice.

 Pre-planning a funeral does not have to be an exercise in morbidity.
 When you planned your wedding, your graduation party, or your 40th birthday party, you took the time because you thought it was important to do it your way.
 Your fingerprints were everywhere and all your guests could see it was your celebration.
 Why not take that same enthusiasm in planning your funeral or memorial service?